Home

 Per Serving: 257 Calories; 11g Fat (36.7% calories from fat); 6g Protein; 35g Carbohydrate; 3g Dietary Fiber; 0mg Cholesterol; 396mg Sodium.

-I have no idea where I got this yummy vegan bread recipe, but it's been part of my vegan baking roster for years.
+I have no idea where I got this yummy bread recipe, but it's been part of my baking roster for years.
 It is a bit of work to make, but the results are worth the effort.
-A very healthy and yummy vegan bread.
+A very healthy and yummy bread.

 By the way, the nutrition data below is based on 1 slice, with 8 slices per loaf.